Tag Archive for: coronavirus

 Download the Prefectural Order Download the press release from the Prefecture

-DFGSM2 classes will continue to be held in person at the Nîmes campus, where they will be recorded and uploaded to Moodle so that students can access them.
+DFGSM2 classes will continue to be held in person at the Nîmes campus, where they will be recorded and then uploaded to Moodle so that students can access them.

 We are counting on everyone's cooperation to limit the spread of the virus.

-Preventive measures, mask-wearing, and distribution of masks
+Preventive measures, mask-wearing, and mask distribution

-The Faculty administration reminds everyone that masks must be worn in ALL university facilities, both indoors and outdoors, including the library and study rooms.
+The Faculty administration reminds everyone that masks must be worn in ALL university facilities, both indoors and outdoors, including the university library and study rooms.
 This is essential to protecting everyone’s health.

 Below you will find the complete procedure regarding confirmed and suspected cases of COVID-19: reporting, who to contact, and recommendations.
-This procedure applies to all students at the faculty as well as to all administrative and teaching staff.
+This procedure applies to all students at the faculty as well as all administrative and teaching staff.

 • MASKS ARE REQUIRED